Order of precedence

 /etc/contrast/agentname/contrast_security.yaml (where agentname is one of: dotnet, go, java, node, python, ruby, or webserver)

-%ProgramData%\Contrast\agentname\contrast_security.yaml (where agentname is one of: dotnet, go, java, node, python, ruby, or webserver)
+%ProgramData%\contrast\agentname\contrast_security.yaml (where agentname is one of: dotnet, dotnet-core, java, node, python, ruby, or webserver)

-A contrast_security.yaml file within the server's /etc/contrast directory.
+A contrast_security.yaml file within the server's /etc/contrast directory (all agents except .NET Framework, and .NET Core).
 For agents that use a service, use this directory if you need to share YAML files between agent and service.

 For example: